Toymaker

 What old-school or discontinued toy do you wish they would bring back?

-Asked by Karyn about 11 years ago
+Asked by Karyn over 11 years ago

 All of them!
 Well, I should amend that to exclude the ones with lead based paint, and excessive plastic.
 I suppose some plastic toys are now also becoming old school.